WoyramA/MechaCar_Statistical_Analysis/README.md

 p>0.05
 Hence we fail to reject the Ho
-There is a statistical difference between the observed sample mean performance of all Manufacturing Lots and the presumed population mean (other competitors).
+There is no statistical difference between the observed sample mean performance of all Manufacturing Lots and the presumed population mean (other competitors).
-All the suspension coils from all Manufacturing Lots have the mean PSI to be statistically different from the population mean PSI.
+All the suspension coils from all Manufacturing Lots have the mean PSI not statistically different from the population mean PSI.

 #### To determine if the PSI for each manufacturing Lot 1 is statistically different from the population mean of 1,500 pounds per square inch.